 - GPS coordinates of the car (from the vehicle’s navigation system or the driver’s phone) that show the driver was not in an area that prohibited U-turns

 Often there is no evidence of the alleged U-turn other than the police’s recollection, especially when there was no accident involved.
-If the defense attorney can show the prosecutors that their evidence is too inadequate and unreliable to prove guilt beyond a reasonable doubt, the prosecutors may be willing to reduce or dismiss the charge.
+If the defense attorney can show the prosecutors that their evidence is too inadequate and unreliable, the state may be willing to reduce or dismiss the charge.

 3. What are the penalties for an illegal U-turn in Las Vegas, Nevada?

-In the city of Las Vegas, a first-time illegal U-turn citation carries a $230 fine, and a second-offense carries $280.
-The fines vary by city and county, but they are typically in the low hundreds.
-Note that fines can be doubled if the incident occurred in a work zone or pedestrian safety zone.
-Learn more about Nevada work zone penalties.
+In the city of Las Vegas, a first-time illegal U-turn citation carries a $230 civil penalty, and a second-offense carries $280.
+The civil penalties vary by city and county, but they are typically in the low hundreds.
+Note that civil penalties can be doubled if the incident occurred in a work zone or pedestrian safety zone.
+Learn more about work zone penalties.